 Barcelona vs Espanyol

-This is another of those derbies that younger football fans may not be aware of with the most recent meetings having taken place in the relative obscurity of the Segunda B in 2017/18.
-While Elche have since risen back to take their place amongst the Spanish elite before suffering relegation in 2023, Hércules have slid further, ending up in the fourth tier following a restructure of the Spanish lower leagues.
+This is another of those derbies that younger football fans may not be aware of, with the most recent meetings having taken place in the relative obscurity of the Segunda B in 2017/18.
+While Elche have since risen back to take their place amongst the Spanish elite, Hercules have slid further, ending up in the fourth tier following a restructure of the Spanish lower leagues, before winning promotion to the Primera Federacion in 2024.

 Alicante Province derby